 Multi-Polygon - It is used to represent areas with holes inside or consisting of multiple disjoint areas.
 For eg, 3 discontinuous polygons can be drawn and grouped as a single feature.

 A pop-up dialog will appear.
 Select the Add New Layer button.

 Now select layer

 Parksthen clickroad Toggle Editing and click the Add feature button and click on the map canvas to add a polygon vertex.
 Digitize the polygon representing the park.
 Make sure you snap to the road’s vertices so there are no gaps between the park polygons and road lines.
 Right-click to finish the polygon.

 Enter the park name in the Parks - Feature Attributes pop-up.

-Multi-Polygon layers offer another very useful setting called Avoid intersections of new polygons.
-Select Enable Snapping (Magnet Icon), click on it to enable it and click :guilabel:` All Layers` and select
+Now, before digitizing the inner polygon lets set settings that can ease this work.
+Multi-Polygon layers offer another useful setting called Avoid intersections of new polygons.
+Select Enable Snapping (Magnet Icon), click on it to enable it, and click All Layers and select

 Click on Add feature to add a polygon.
 With the Avoid Overlap, you will be able to quickly digitize a new polygon without worrying about snapping exactly to the neighboring polygons.